-- ACE inhibitors may have favorable effects on concomitant disorders (HTN, previous MI). - ACE inhibitors lower glomerular capillary pressure, decrease proteinuria, and may halt progressive glomerular injury and loss of renal function in experimental chronic renal failure (CRF). renal protection especially for diabetic patients-->
+- ACE inhibitors may have favorable effects on concomitant disorders (HTN, previous MI). - ACE inhibitors lower glomerular capillary pressure, decrease proteinuria, and may halt progressive glomerular injury and loss of renal function in experimental chronic renal failure (CRF).

-- However, these patients should be monitored carefully for the development of worsening renal function and/or hyperkalemia. start with low doses and monitor with creatinine and potassium - ACE inhibitors improve survival by 20 30% compared with placebo.
+- However, these patients should be monitored carefully for the development of worsening renal function and/or hyperkalemia. - ACE inhibitors improve survival by 20 30% compared with placebo.